rahulgopinath/rahulgopinath.github.io/_posts/2018-09-16-writing-a-mutation-engine.markdown

   Since it is based on simple text transformations, all you need is a simple grammar based tool to implement them..
 * Better parallelization than traditional implementations.
 * Coverage based optimization is inbuilt -- mutations do not become active unless execution path includes them.
-* No separate interpretor (as in some of the mutation frameworks).
+* No separate interpreter (as in some of the mutation frameworks).
 It hijacks the ordinary program execution.

 ### Limitations
 * Limited to Unix like environments where _forking_ is cheap

 * We assume that order of execution of test cases is not important.
 However, it may not be correct.

 I note that this was simply an example on how to implement a split-stream execution environment.
 Python does have a number of program-mutation tools, which includes [cosmic-ray](https://cosmic-ray.readthedocs.io/en/latest/), [mutpy](https://github.com/mutpy/mutpy), and [mutmut](https://pypi.org/project/mutmut/).
-Another is [xmutant](https://github.com/vrthra/xmutant.py) -- a rather researchy, but plain vanila mutation engine that mutates bytecodes that I wrote some time back. `xmutant.py` incorporates checking for `immortal-mutants` using random sampling.
+Another is [xmutant](https://github.com/vrthra/xmutant.py) -- a rather researchy, but plain vanilla mutation engine that mutates byte-codes that I wrote some time back. `xmutant.py` incorporates checking for `immortal-mutants` using random sampling.
 (Immortal, or equivalent mutants are mutants where the syntactic difference we injected did not result in an actual fault).

 {% gist 76e328c07bc7518f8330969959befa67 %}